Find the Right Shoes for Problem Feet

 No matter how much work you do to have beautiful feet, you need to choose the right shoes.
-Just like clothing can flatter or minimize certain parts of your body, so certain shoes can do the same for your hard working peds!
-Shoes can be both comfortable and fashionable, so take time to shop carefully, and love your feet!
+Just like clothing can flatter or minimize certain parts of your body, shoes for problem feet can do the same for your hard working peds!
+They can be both comfortable and fashionable, so take time to shop carefully, and love your feet!

 - Bunions: One of the reasons a lot of women (and men!) really hate their feet so much is bunions, those bumps that appear next to your big toe.
 Look for shoes or strappy sandals that wrap around your bunions and the outer edge of your toes.
 Keep in mind that if you choose soft or fabric uppers, they will mold to the form of your foot.
 Check out our summer shoes for bunions that are attractive, comfy and affordable.